 Father Michael Mondik was appointed pastor in January 1987, and it was during his tenure that a major renovation project took place.
 This included installation of air conditioning in the church and repair and repainting of the church domes.

-In preparation for the 75th anniversary of the parish, the interior of the church was completely renovated with the installation of a new tabernacle, altar and iconostasis (icon screen).
+In preparation for the 75th anniversary of the parish in 1990, the interior of the church was completely renovated with the installation of a new tabernacle, altar and iconostasis (icon screen).
 All statues were removed as well as the remaining portion of an altar rail.
 This was an entirely new direction for St. Michael’s.
 The new interior was designed to more accurately reflect a traditional Byzantine church.
 And items not typically a part of Byzantine churches were removed or moved to allow for an authentic restoration.